learn-co-curriculum/phase0-codemirror-test/README.md

 ## Learning Goals

-- Example #1 - Run editor code and display console output
+- Example #1 - Display console output
-- Example #2 - Run editor code and compare expected vs actual output
+- Example #2 - Compare expected vs actual output
-- Example #3 - Run editor code and display failed assertions
+- Example #3 - Display failed assertions

 ## Introduction

-This lesson tests the use of iframe to embed Codemirror fields in a Canvas lesson page.
+Each Codemirror example below uses an iframe to embed an external page containing a Codemirror field.

 ## Test loading a script in Canvas - Does not work